ml4bio/RhoDesign/README.md

 4. The script will load the trained model checkpoints, process the data, and generate the desired results.

+For cross-fold validation, please follow the following steps:

+1. Find the splited pdb id for cross-fold datasets in the path: data/cross-fold-validation.
+We have five folds separately for seq-sim < 0.6 and structure-sim < 0.5.

+2. Download the pdb and each model checkpoints of the five folds from Google drive. [link: https://drive.google.com/drive/folders/1H3Itu6TTfaVErPH50Ly7rmQDxElH3JEz?usp=sharing]

+3. Follow the script in the analysis-notebooks for reproducing the results.
+Please change the path to the pdb and model checkpoint on your server.

 Note: Make sure to have the necessary dependencies installed before running the script.

 ## Results